shubh24/shubh24.github.com/_posts/2019-04-24-Chugging along slowly, with a much-needed break in Bombay! | Weekly Report 137.md

 <iframe src="https://anchor.fm/earlytwenties/embed/episodes/Is-Work-Life-Balance-a-myth-e3pv0v" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 On the fitness front, I put in three runs and two workouts -- had to skip 'Biceps Day' because of a slight niggle in my ankle.
-Rested it, and run a five miler over the weekend -- i was so happy and nostalgic running along the so-familiar roads and grounds i used to play cricket and football as a teenager.
+Rested it, and ran a five miler over the weekend -- i was so happy and nostalgic running along the familiar grounds where i used to play cricket and football as a teenager.
 Emotions are quite an alien feeling to me.

 Okay, cya next week.
 Keep hammerin'